How to Create Your Pumping and Breastfeeding Schedule

 • How do you alternate between pumping and breastfeeding?

-• How to schedule pumping and breastfeeding: example schedules
+• Sample pumping and breastfeeding schedules

 • Should you pump after every time you breastfeed?

-How many times a day should I pump while breastfeeding?
+How often should I pump while breastfeeding?

-Well, this mainly depends on your existing feeding schedule.
+This mainly depends on your existing feeding schedule.

 As a rule of thumb, whether you’re pumping or breastfeeding (or both), you should think about getting milk out between 8 and 10 times a day.

-It’s all about supply and demand.
+Basically, it’s all about supply and demand.

 And if you keep your schedule even (and rather packed), you’re less likely to end up with under or over-supply issues.